remastr/release-automation/plugins/jira/README.md

 - `JIRA_PROJECT_KEY` - string contained in ticket numbers, like `TES-111` (in this case the project key is `TES`)
 - `JIRA_PROJECT_ID` - ID of project aquired from API, see previous section
 - `JIRA_DONE_TRANSITION_ID` - ID of `Done` status transition aquired from API, see previous section
-- `JIRA_READY_FOR_RELEASE_STATUS_NAME` - name of status prior to `Done` status, like 'Ready for Relase', casing does not matter (only tickets in this status will be moved to `Done`, other will stay in their columns - to not move tickets e.g. from testing column to `Done` status accidentaly)
+- `JIRA_READY_FOR_RELEASE_STATUS_NAME` - name of status prior to `Done` status (or `Released on Staging` if you are using `release-verification` plugin as well), like 'Ready for Release', casing does not matter (only tickets in this status will be moved to `Done`, other will stay in their columns - to not move tickets e.g. from testing column to `Done` status accidentally)